jgpavez/DecomposingTests/README.md

 * N-dimensions Private Model
   * Identifying the signal coefficient by fitting (Private)
   * How training affect ratios
-* Morphing Data for VBF Higgs production with 1 BSM coupling
+* Morphing Data for ggF Higgs production with 1 BSM coupling
+* Dynamic Morphing Method for VBF Higgs production with 2BSM couplings

 ## Simple Case